jselmani/Cyclops/README.md

 	* A login section will be available on the Desktop UI
 * Depending on the type of login (regular user or admin), the UI will be slightly different.
 	* Once an admin is logged in they will be able to:
 		* Register a new user.
-		* Based on the progress of the project and if time permits it, an admin will be able to view the data that is being sent to the database directly in the UI and export the data of that session to a file.
 	* A regular user would be able to:
 		* Chose the type of scene they would like to use, in the VR Headset UI and/or in the Desktop UI.
 		* Once a scene is chosen, data will be written to the database based on the movement of the VR Headset and its peripheral device.